-The Coldwater Heritage Partnership (CHP) is a collaborative effort between the PA Fish & Boat Commission, PA Department of Conservation and Natural Resources, Foundation for Pennsylvania Watersheds and Pennsylvania Council of Trout Unlimited.
+The Coldwater Heritage Partnership (CHP) is a collaborative effort between the Pennsylvania Council of Trout Unlimited, PA Department of Conservation and Natural Resources, Foundation for Pennsylvania Watersheds, and PA Fish & Boat Commission.

 The purpose of the Coldwater Heritage Partnership (CHP) is to provide leadership, coordination, technical assistance, and funding support for the evaluation, conservation, and protection of Pennsylvania’s coldwater streams.

 While Pennsylvania has over 86,000 miles of streams, only 30% are considered high-quality coldwater fisheries.
 Of that, fewer than 2% are designated as highly productive waters that contain naturally reproducing wild trout.
 The CHP’s primary focus is to foster protection and improvement of these streams and their watersheds.